usaid-cs/yesterday-i-learned/random.md

 1. Trillions are dollars are traded in "[forex](https://www.investopedia.com/university/forexmarket/forex1.asp)es" everyday.
 1. 西遊記 is literally Journey to the West.
 The author really did go to the west.
 He did not meet human monkeys and pigs.
 1. Raw denim wearers don't wash their jeans for the first time until they absolutely need to (sometimes not after years) because it encourages the dye to come loose at all the right places.
 To quote Cleardesign, this is called "sicker fadez".
-1. Guatemala is the country below Mexico.
 1. The Japanese find [dozens of ships in the sea with everyone dead in it](https://news.sky.com/story/ghost-ship-of-decomposed-bodies-washed-ashore-in-sea-of-japan-11146745) every year.
-1. 40 weeks is clearly both 9 solar months and 10 lunar months.
 1. Charging people real money (for services offered by a startup) is ["not common practice at the time."](https://medium.com/initialized-capital/how-charging-for-our-product-originally-hurt-but-ultimately-saved-our-startup-391e69ae42ba).
 "Free users just cost money", says hacker news.
 1. False positives resulting from word filters that block too much stuff is called the [Scunthorpe Problem](https://en.wikipedia.org/wiki/Scunthorpe_problem).
 1. Legos are worse now because [they have had thinner walls since 2012.](https://brickset.com/article/3504/disappointing-brick-quality-in-monster-fighter-set)